remla25-team21/operation/README.md

 Check [README.md](./kubernetes/helm/sentiment-analysis/README.md) in the `kubernetes/helm/sentiment-analysis` directory for instructions on how to set up monitoring for the application using Prometheus and Grafana.

-## Assignment 4: ML Configuration Management & ML Testing
+## ML Configuration Management & ML Testing （Assignment 4）

 The primary development for this assignment occurs within the following repositories: